bookstairs/bookstairs/README.md

 ## License

 BookStairs is licensed under the AGPL-3.0.
-You are free to use this project, but the only thing you need to do is to share your modifications.
+You are free to use this or modify project, but the only thing you need to do is to share your modifications.

 See the [LICENSE](LICENSE) file for details.